devarops/RepRes_Blog/what_is_reproducible_research.md

 1. the computing environment.

 After securing access to those three items, the next thing to do is to automate the production of our results.
-Automating the production of our results we can continually verify that others can also reproduce our graphs, tables and statistics.
+Automating the production of our results we can continually verify that we and [also] others can reproduce our graphs, tables and statistics.

 ## Source code